hackdaymanifesto/site/index.markdown

 If there's a waiting list for the event, make sure to explain how it works.

-Most registration forms lets applicants enter name, contact details and food preferences/allergies (if applicable) (be careful and gentle with this preferences, vegan is different from vegetarian and lactose intolerance can be dangerous).
-Depending on your event and your venue, you might want to ask for additional information - this manifesto lists a few other topics which might make sense to add to the registration form.
+Most registration forms lets applicants enter name, contact details and food preferences/allergies (if applicable), to more details see the [Sustenance](#sustenance) section.
+See Depending on your event and your venue, you might want to ask for additional information - this manifesto lists a few other topics which might make sense to add to the registration form.